Architectural Standards FAQs

 What changes require review by the ARB?

 All exterior alterations to your home must be reviewed by the ARB or staff in-house review, before work may begin.
 Changes in paint colors, the installation of replacement siding, adding walkways, fences, decks, patios and home additions are among the items that must be approved by the ARB.
-Call 301-948-0110 for information.
+Call 240-243-2364 or email email@example.com for information.

 How long does the review process take?

 The Property Improvement Review (PIR) process generally takes only a couple of weeks from the time an application is submitted until a decision is mailed back to the homeowner.
-The ARB usually meets at 7 p.m. on the first Wednesday of each month in the North Creek Board Room, 20125 Arrowhead Road.
-All meetings are open to residents, and PIR forms must be received at the MVF Office by 5 p.m. on the Wednesday preceding the meeting so the PIR can be added to the meeting agenda.
-Architectural Review Board decisions will be mailed to the applicant within a few days following the ARB meeting.
+Many of the PIR’s received are routine requests, common replacement materials and/or changes in colors, therefore, these requests where there are established criteria/ guidelines are reviewed by the internal AS Review staff in conjunction with the MVF Design Consultant at a weekly In-House Review meeting.
+Once this in-house review is done (typically within two weeks after the application has been received), the decision letter is emailed to the applicant.
+Any community wide criteria updates, or major projects such as a pool, house addition, free-standing structure, etc are referred to the ARB for review.
+The ARB usually meets at 7 p.m. on the first Wednesday of each month in the North Creek Board Room, 20125 Arrowhead Road (currently all meetings are being held via ZOOM).
+All ARB meetings are open to residents, and PIR forms must be received at the MVF Office by 5 p.m. on the Tuesday two weeks prior to the meeting so the PIR can be added to the meeting agenda.
+Architectural Review Board decisions will be emailed to the applicant within a few days following the ARB meeting.
 ARB decisions can also be found on your Member Dashboard.
 In addition to ARB review, routine requests, replacement materials or changes in colors and requests where there are established guidelines are reviewed by AS staff in conjunction with the MVF Design Consultant.
 Once this in-house review is done (typically soon after the application has been received), the decision letter is mailed to the applicant.

 I would like to replace an existing fence that is in disrepair.
 Do I need approval?